 - Beginning of the idea of representation to locals in governance

-- Women being active participants in the struggle starting from first war.
+- Women being active participants in the struggle starting from the first war.
 Laxmibai, Hazrat Mahal etc.

 - Some important leaders, Sarojini Naidu, Vijaylaxmi Pandit, Usha Mehta, Annie Besant etc.

-- Biggest diversion was about India’s stand with respect to the world politics.
+- The biggest diversion was about India’s stand with respect to world politics.
 Gandhi has a moralistic stand of opposing the Nazi regime.
-Bose, on the other hand was more pragmatic and wanted to work with Germany and Japan to destabilise Britishers.
+Bose, on the other hand, was more pragmatic and wanted to work with Germany and Japan to destabilise Britishers.

-- Linguistic reorganisation of India was the most logical and obvious idea for creation of culturally similar administrative units.
+- The linguistic reorganisation of India was the most logical and obvious idea for the creation of culturally similar administrative units.